wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 2.3.0 =
+- Added the `Template` column in the rule listing table.
 - Added the `border-radius` property to the profile image element in the built-in templates.
 - Added the ability to create a rule by tweet ID.
 - Tweaked the styling of the `debug` template.